Jason Rader: Miami Dolphins

 In the spring, Rader played with the Rhein Fire of NFL Europa, catching 21 passes for 189 yards.
 In June, he signed a two-year deal with the Miami Dolphins.
 Though he was released at the end of training camp, he spent the final eight games of the season on the team's practice squad.

 Rader was re-signed by the team in January 2006.
 He was waived the following September, but re-signed to the practice squad.
 A few weeks later on September 16, Rader was signed to the Dolphins' active roster.
 He played five games (including one start) and accumulated no statistics before being released on November 8.

 The Dolphins signed Rader to a future contract in January.
 He was released on August 27.

 New England Patriots

 Rader was signed to the Patriots' practice squad on September 3 after a tryout with the team on August 31.

 He was released in late September.

 Second stint with Atlanta

 On March 14, 2008, Rader re-signed with the Atlanta Falcons after last playing with the team in the 2004 preseason.
 He was released by the team during final cuts on August 30, but re-signed on September 17 after the team waived tight end Martrez Milner.

 Rader remained with the Falcons until October 29, when he was released to make room for re-signed offensive tackle Wayne Gandy.
 Rader had appeared in six games for the Falcons, catching one pass.
 Rader re-signed with the Falcons on December 8.

-On April 24, 2010, Jason Rader announced that he was retiring.
+On April 24, 2010, Rader announced that he was retiring.